datachefs/cdv-notes/pages/how/organizing/organizing.md

 And learn from other folks - e.g., network of housing advocates across the country, progressive groups in Michigan.

+"Democracy" isn't enough -- it's doing it together, to build power at scale -- the power to directly challenge Big Tech, power in red states and blue, etc.

+There's nothing wrong with lots of little groups doing their own thing, but Google is not worried about them

+Lots of boot camps vs citizenship schools
+(again, not knocking boot camps -- can be invaluable experience.
+But not at scale)

+What goes into the organizing section, what goes into the scale section?

+Part of organizing oriented approach: building it so it pays for artists and graphic designers, especially in marginalized communities

+Why doing this through community groups is key: building relationships (again, is this about scale or about organizing?).
+Because ultimately this is about building grassroots power

+Lots of small, uncoordinated groups can dramatically transform individual lives.
+But they can't dramatically transform the economies of Harlem or Harlan County

+(What percent of tech wealth is reinvested in Harlem or Harlan County?)

 I need to cover:

 stronger together: why doing this through networks, both by the type of group and by geography, is the way to go